-In cases where the user needs to run multiple instances of a simulation with a variation of the parameters' values not covered by the mechanism described in the previous section (Sec.
+In cases where the user needs to run multiple instances of a simulation with a variation of the parameter values not covered by the mechanism described in the previous section (Sec.
 4.4.2.1), openSF enables the definition of a batch execution.
 This ability aims at providing fine grained control over the number of executed variations of the original simulation and the parameter values that are customized for each of them.
+In particular, each execution is defined explicitly instead of generating combinations from the values given in an iteration configuration.

 The configuration of a batch simulation requires the creation of a batch simulation configuration file.
 The syntax and format of this type of file is described in [AD-E2E].
-This file can be loaded through the "Batch" button available in the simulation's parameters tab.
+This file can be loaded selecting the "Batch" option as simulation mode in the simulation's parameters tab.

 Upon loading the file, openSF checks the format to guarantee its validity and imports the contents.
-The simulation will be successfully configured and a confirmation message will be displayed with the total number of simulation executions after the simulation template spawning together with the ID and module names of the overridden parameters (see Figure 4-81).
+The simulation will be successfully configured and a confirmation message will be displayed with the total number of simulation executions after the simulation template spawning together with the ID and module names of the overridden parameters (see Figure 4-82).

-Figure 4-81: Successful batch configurated simulation message
+Figure 4-82: Successful batch configurated simulation message

-As it was the case with the overridden parameter values configured through the "Iterate" option, the overridden parameters are highlighted in the simulation's parameters tab as shown in Figure 4-82.
-A "Clear Batch" button will appear in the tab which allows the user to reset the parameters to their previous values.
+As it was the case with the overridden parameter values configured through the "Iterate" option, the overridden parameters are highlighted in the simulation's parameters tab as shown in Figure 4-83.